yveskerwyn/jumpscale/17-zos_primitives.md

 ## Attach public network to virtual machine

-Attach an external network directly to the VM, we will need it for gateway later:
+Attach an external network directly to the virtual machine, we will need it for gateway later:
 ```python
 zos_vm.externalnetwork_attach()
 ```